Inferno (Brown novel): Plot

 Langdon finds a cylinder with a biohazard sign in his jacket and decides to call the U.S. consulate.
-He learns that they are searching for him, but, prompted by Brooks, claims to be across the street from her apartment, to avoid getting her more involved.
+He learns that they are searching for him but, prompted by Brooks, claims to be across the street from her apartment, to avoid getting her more involved.
 Soon, Langdon sees Vayentha pull up to the location he gave the consulate.
 He deduces that the U.S. government wants to kill him.
 Langdon opens the container and finds a small medieval bone cylinder fitted with a hi-tech projector (Faraday Pointer) that displays a modified version of Botticelli's Map of Hell, which is based on Dante's Inferno.
 A trail of clues leads them toward the Old City.

-He goes there with Brooks, but they see that a team of soldiers, and the Florentine Carabinieri are searching for them.
+Langdon goes there with Brooks but they see that a team of soldiers, and the Florentine Carabinieri are searching for them.
 They flee, and Langdon examines the "Map of Hell" again, noticing several changes to the layers.
-Langdon discovers an anagram, 'Catro vace'.
+Langdon discovers an anagram, Catro Vacer, which means to "seek and find" as heard by Langdon in his visions.
 They manage to evade the soldiers and get into the Palazzo Vecchio using the Vasari Corridor.
-They discover the phrase in the painting The Battle of Marciano by Vasari, located in the 'Hall of the Five Hundred'.
+They discover the phrase in the painting The Battle of Marciano by Vasari, located in the Hall of the Five Hundred.

 At the Palazzo, Langdon meets a guide of the museum, Marta Alvarez, who recognizes him, having met him and Ignazio Busoni, the director of Il Duomo, the previous night, when she showed them Dante's death mask.
-Langdon asks to see the mask again, to retrace his steps, but they find the mask gone, and security footage shows Langdon and Busoni stealing the mask.
+Langdon asks to see the mask again in order to retrace his steps but they find the mask gone, and security footage shows Langdon and Busoni stealing the mask.
 Fleeing, Langdon and Sienna listen to a message left by Busoni, referring to "Paradise 25".

-Langdon and Brooks escape the guards, but the soldiers arrive, and chase them across the attic.
+Langdon and Brooks escape the guards but the soldiers arrive, and chase them across the attic.
 Vayentha also arrives, and while she attempts to shoot Langdon, Brooks pushes her to her death.
 Langdon connects the phrase "Paradise 25" to the Florence Baptistry, where they find the Dante mask containing a hidden riddle from its current owner, a billionaire geneticist named Bertrand Zobrist.
 Brooks explains that Zobrist was a geneticist who advocated the halting of humanity's growth, and that he was rumored to be working on an engineered disease to do so.

-Ferris, an agent keeping track of Langdon follows them in and helps them escape the soldiers.
+Ferris, an agent keeping track of Langdon, follows them in and helps them escape the soldiers.
 They follow the riddle solution to Venice.
 Brooks punches Ferris in his damaged ribs, with Brooks claiming he is suffering from massive internal bleeding, causing Langdon to suspect Ferris has been infected with Zobrist's plague.
 Langdon is captured by a group of soldiers while Brooks escapes.